Mead, Catherine Mary "Carrie"

-Catherine Mary "Carrie" Mead , 54, passed away on October 13, 2019, at her residence in New Albany.
-Arrangements are incomplete and will be announced later by New Albany Funeral and Cremation Care.
+UNION COUNTY -- Catherine Mary "Carrie" Mead, 54, passed away Sunday, October 13, 2019, at her residence in New Albany.
+Services will be on Thursday October 17 at 3 PM at The Memory Chapel of New Albany Funeral & Cremation Care located at the intersection of Hwy 30 and W. Bankhead.
+Visitation will be on Thursday October 17 from 1 PM to 3 PM at New Albany Funeral & Cremation Care..

 Sign A Guestbook